Aspie96/blog/content/posts/free_software.md

 At this point in the article, you might be wondering why anyone would actually develop free software.
 There are plenty of motivations and this section will mention a few.

 Software freedom is not anti-business and it's not anti-money.
-Indeed, the only business models incompatible with software freedom are the ones that require restricting the user.
-Many business models are perfectly consistent with releasing free software, which also happens to be good publicity for the company and to often get contributions from the community.
-Sometimes companies that want to release a piece of software can only do so as free software because of copyleft, but that is not the only motive.
+Indeed, the only business models incompatible with it are the ones that require restricting the user.
+Many business models are perfectly consistent with releasing free software, which also happens to be good publicity for the company and, often, a way to get contributions from the community.
+In some cases, companies that want to release a program can only do so as free software because of copyleft.

-While making money by making free software is possible, for-profit companies are not the only ones doing so.
+While making money by developing free software is possible, for-profit companies are not the only ones doing so.
 For non-profit organizations seeking to make the world a better place and governments serving the interests of their citizens, software freedom is the obvious choice.

 Individuals can earn by making free software, but many chose to do so for entirely different reasons.
 For many, writing code is fun, just like many other activities are fun to other people, and this is a strong motivator on its own.
 It can also be a learning experience.
 People can also choose to share the programs they write out of altruism, to help others, or for ideological reasons, in order to support software freedom.